raivivek/2015_internship-notes/30-May.md

 In the RBC lysis experiment, however, we didn't observe that amount of activity initially even with the high concentrations of protein.
-It then came to mind that perhaps because of two cystein mutations, protein is forming intra/inter molecular disulfide bridges thereby restricting the activity.
+It then came to mind that perhaps because of one extra cystein mutations, protein is forming intra/inter molecular disulfide bridges thereby restricting the activity.
 To test this idea, we further added Beta mercaptoethanol to the lysis solution and obtained a strong increase in activity (and a good support to the Bradford data we obtained).
 However, to ensure that the Beta mercaptoethanol itself was not causing the lysis of cell, we add it to the blank as well and could obtain no increase in optical density values there.

 This confirmed the idea that a higher conc. of beta mercaptoethanol is needed for this protein to work, this in addition to already four fold increase that